CJxD/FractalExplorer/README.md

 The following extensions have been made past the specification:

   * Favourites are stored in favourites.xml
-  * Image rendering is multithreaded, and if available, CUDA is used to help compute the points.
+  * Image rendering is multithreaded.
+  * A progress bar is shown on the main fractal for render progress.
   * Images are buffered for fast response times when the fractals are not modified.
   * Many fractal algorithms are provided, and writing your own is easily done through extending the FractalAlgorithm class.
   * The coordinate control spinners are logarithmic for pleasant scrolling.